OpenTimer/OpenTimer/README.md

 ![](image/simple_opt_graph.png)

 # Compile OpenTimer
-OpenTimer is very sefl-contained and has very few dependencies.
+OpenTimer is very self-contained and has very few dependencies.
 The only thing you need is a GNU C++ Compiler G++ v7.2 with -std=c++1z.
 We uses [CMake](https://cmake.org/) to manage the source and tests.
 We recommend using out-of-source build.